dojo/docs/dojox/editor/plugins.rst

 * :ref:`dojox.editor.plugins.BidiSupport <dojox/editor/plugins/BidiSupport>` -- **EXPERIMENTAL**

-  A plugin + associated buttons icon and keybinds for
+  A plugin + associated buttons icon and keybinds for advanced bidirectional (bidi) support.
+It adds several bidi-specific commands, which are not released in native RTE's ('set text direction to left-to-right', 'set text direction to right-to-left', 'change text direction to opposite').

   **This plugin is new to the Dojo Toolkit 1.10.**